Financial-Times/coco-synthetic-image-publication-monitor/README.md

 ####Endpoints
 1. /__health : ft-standard healthcheck, OK if publishing works
 2. /history : displays the latest ten publications' result in custom format
-3. /forcePublish : in case
+3. /forcePublish : in case you want to force generating and posting the img (useful locally, when the service is started without the `tick` flag enabled)

 Note: the '/__health' endpoint looks for the most recent publication status.